carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 >
 > In practice this command does not *consistently* produce environments that are reproducible
 > across Mac OS, Windows, and Linux.
 The issue is that even after removing the build numbers (by
-> passing the `--no-builds` option), the environment file will often still contain Mac OS or
+> passing the `--no-builds` option), an environment file exported from an environment created on,
-> Windows specific packages that will not exist for Linux.
+> say Mac OS, will often still contain Mac OS specific packages that will not exist for Windows
+> or Linux.
-> {: .language-bash}
+{: .callout}

 > ## Create a new environment from a YAML file.
 >